rawbsrn/boardgames-for-beginners/planning-log.md

 -6:15pm building out playtime filter field
 -9:15pm still trying to filter the categories field -10:00 got categories working, will fully implement tomorrow

+## Friday 9/30

+-3:30 Changing around some mechanics and categories so that filtering works better -5:30 Updated categories for all games to match State Planning document